 Church Street Wine Shoppe on Gates is now open in the historic Humphreys–Rodgers House at 102 Gates Ave SW.
 Find tapas, charcuterie, wine flights, lunch, dinner and soon, brunch at this new location.
 It's located inside the downtown Huntsville entertainment district so you can grab a glass to go in a purple cup and enjoy walking around downtown.
 They are also the only business in the United States to serve Australian wine, Greenock Estate.

-Grille on Main is now open in Providence.
-Chef James Boyce of Cotton Row, Commerce Kitchen, and Pane e Vino decided to take over the former Grille 29 space.
-With many of the same employees, a new menu, new décor, and a plenty of space.
-They doors are open for people to enjoy the food.
-Lunch, Dinner, and Brunch are served at Grille on Main.
+Grille on Main is now open in the Village of Providence.
+Chef James Boyce of Cotton Row, Commerce Kitchen, and Pane e Vino has transformed the former Grille 29 space with many of the same employees, a new menu, new décor, and a plenty of space.
+Their doors are open for people to enjoy lunch, dinner, and brunch.

 Photo Credit: desigirl_journal

 A Kentucky-based tequila and bourbon hall has opened its first Alabama location in Huntsville.
 Agave & Rye is located at Bridge Street Town Centre.
-This will be the restaurant chain’s eighth location, and its fourth to open in the past year.
-The restaurant, seating 170 guests indoors and 100 guests on an outdoor patio, will sit at 365 The Bridge St.
+This is the restaurant chain’s eighth location, and its fourth to open in the past year.
+The restaurant, seating 170 guests indoors and 100 guests on an outdoor patio, sits at 365 The Bridge St.